maRce10/hermit_multimodal_signals/README.md

 ## General info

-<<<<<<< HEAD
-Code used for data analysis on singing and tail-wagging in long-billed hermits from a multimodal signaling perspective
+Code used for data analysis on singing and tail-wagging in long-billed hermits and white-whiskered hermit from a multimodal signaling perspective

 ## Analysis